andweber/loxberry-plugin-kalliope/README.md

 A [LoxBerry Plugin](http://plugins.loxberry.de/) providing a [Kalliope](https://github.com/kalliope-project/kalliope/) installation for the LoxBerry.
 A [LoxBerry](http://www.loxwiki.eu:80/x/o4CO) is an easy to install Raspberry Pi intented for home automation.

 A LoxBerry with this plugin can be used to voice control a Loxone Homeautomation.
+Be aware: Kalliope is an always-on speech assistant.
+Meaning the micro is used to catch a keyword (this step is local), commands spoken after the keyword are recorded and processed by Kalliope.
+In the default configuration the speech recognition is done by using cloud-services.

 For Details visit [http://www.loxwiki.eu](http://www.loxwiki.eu:80/x/o4CO) or [Kalliope](https://github.com/kalliope-project/kalliope/).